×

 Security and Compliance

 When data crosses systems, especially across regions or third-party platforms, it introduces risk.
-Sensitive info like customer data needs handling with care—or face compliance issues.
+Sensitive info like customer data needs handling with care or it faces compliance issues.

 Example: Syncing health records across systems without proper encryption could break HIPAA rules, leading to legal trouble and reputational damage.